searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 - $m = 2$
 - $c = 4$

-We need to prove that $m$ is also the majority number in the remaining $n - k$ numbers.
+We need to prove that in this case $m$ is also the majority number in the remaining $n - k$ numbers.
 To see the necessity of the proof you need to remember that we have an assumption that the algorithm works when `nums` length is less than $n$.
-So if $m$ is the majority number in the remaining $n - k$ numbers, the algorithm will correctly output the majority number $m$ after the remaining $n - k$ iterations, which means the algorithm will output $m$ after the whole $n$ iterations, which means the algorithm works when `nums` length is $n$.
+So if $m$ is the majority number in the remaining $n - k$ numbers, the algorithm will correctly output the majority number $m$ after the remaining $n - k$ iterations, which means the algorithm will output $m$ after the whole $n$ iterations, which means the algorithm works in this case.

 But how to prove that?
 We can use the following logic: Since `count` drops to 0 in the $k$-th iteration and the first number is $m$, we know that the number of $m$ in the first $k$ numbers is exactly $\frac{k}{2}$.
 To prove $m$ is also the majority in the remaining $n - k$ numbers, we need to prove